 Everything that you need for a standard self-hosted install

 If you have S3 backups setup, your life will be a whole lot easier

 - otherwise you’ll need a way to move large files into and out of a server via SSH

-- Set yourself up an admin account from the command line if needed to skip any authentication needs.
+Set yourself up an admin account from the command line.
+This skips the need to authenticate via email.

 ./launcher enter app rake admin:create